WHY WE DO WHAT WE DO-

 Jerryl Miller Employed at WellSpan Philhaven since 2002 as the Level of Care Director for Family Based Mental Health Services.
 Jerryl and his wife Elaine live in Adamstown, PA and enjoy spending time with their six grandchildren.
 Jerryl has a BS degree in Horticulture from Iowa State University, an MA degree in Rehabilitation Counseling from the University of Cincinnati and an MBA degree from Lebanon Valley College.
 Jerryl and his wife spent 12 years in Latin America prior to moving to Pennsylvania in 1994.
 Jerryl enjoys gardening, reading, and spending time with family.

 Jim Williams retired in 2012 after 42 years of working in the Bearing and Industrial Power Transmission industries.
 He has held numerous management positions in Supply Chain, Manufacturing and Product Management.
 A resident of Lebanon since 2003, Jim enjoys spending time with his wife Terry, playing golf, fly fishing and traveling.
-Jim has four children; three scattered along the eastern half of the country, one in Utah along with a 2 ½ year old grandson.
+Jim has four children; three scattered along the eastern half of the country and one in Utah.
+He is also blessed with 3 wonderful grandchildren.